El Nido, Palawan: Government

 El Nido is governed by a mayor and a vice mayor, who are elected to three-year terms.
 The mayor is the executive head and leads the municipality's departments to execute the municipal ordinances and improve public services.
 The vice mayor heads the legislative council consisting of eight councilors, more commonly known as Sangguniang Bayan members.
 The municipal council is in charge of creating the municipality's policies in the form of ordinances and resolutions.

 Seal

-The municipality seal shows a silhouette of the territory of El Nido inside an armor-shaped picture.
-The famous marble and limestone cliffs represent the nesting grounds of the swiftlets.
-Behind it is the oil rig, representing the areas within its administrative boundaries that are found to be rich in oil and natural gas such as the Malampaya Sound, which is 50 kilometers within its borders, and the Cadlao Oilfield in Bacuit Bay area.
+The municipal seal depicts a silhouette of the El Nido territory within an armor-shaped frame.
+The famous marble and limestone cliffs serve as nesting grounds for swiftlets.
+Behind it is the oil rig, representing the areas within its administrative boundaries that are found to be rich in oil and natural gas such as the Malampaya Sound, which is 50 kilometers within its borders, and the Cadlao Oilfield in the Bacuit Bay area.
 At the bottom of the picture is the rice field, with the carabao head superimposed at the center, and on the other side, the sea, with the fish and the squid situated in the middle, representing farming and fishing, the two main industries of its people.